 FAQ

 Crème anglaise is a light, pourable custard.
-However, it is different from vanilla custard pudding, which is thicker as it contains cornstarch or another thickening agent.
+However, it differs from vanilla custard pudding, which is thicker as it contains cornstarch or other thickening agents.

 It uses egg yolks as a thickener.
 Since it doesn't contain cornstarch or flour, I suggest you use less milk if you want a thicker sauce.